oven-sh/bun/docs/guides/runtime/define-constant.md

 ---
-name: Define static globals & constants
+name: Define and replace static globals & constants
 ---

 The `--define` flag lets you declare statically-analyzable constants and globals.
 It replace all usages of an identifier or property in a JavaScript or TypeScript file with a constant value.
 This feature is supported at runtime and also in `bun build`.
 This is sort of similar to `#define` in C/C++, except for JavaScript.